Zanatticus/High-Performance-Computing/Homework/HW1/Problem1/README.md

 ## Part (e)

-Assuming I was going to rewrite these benchmarks with pthreads to obtain additional speedup by running the benchmarks on multiple cores, I would use the following strategy:
-- For each benchmark, I would identify the most time-consuming operation.
-- I would create a thread for each operation.
-- I would use a thread pool to manage the threads.
-- I would use a mutex to ensure that the threads do not interfere with each other.
-- I would use a barrier to ensure that all threads have completed before the next iteration of the benchmark begins.
-- I would use a condition variable to signal when the threads have completed their operations.
+Assuming I was going to rewrite these benchmarks with pthreads to obtain additional speedup by running the benchmarks on multiple cores, I would split up the major parts of each benchmark and allocate the workload to individual threads.
+For example, the floating point and integer benchmarks loop a billion times for each operation type (addition, subtraction, division, etc...).
+A simple thread-workload allocation could be allocating a thread to the additions, another thread to the subtractions, and so on.
+This way, the workload is split up evenly among the threads, and the threads can run in parallel to complete the benchmark faster.
+Even further than that, more threads could be spawned to handle a certain amount of a loop since the loops carry no data dependencies.
+This means that the threads can run in parallel without any synchronization overhead.
+Similarly with the memory benchmark, the looping mechanism works in the same way, and thus the threading would be highly similar to the floating point and integer benchmarks.